 The first ultrasound is typically done in the first trimester after the six-week mark.

 Since the baby’s heartbeat can’t always be heard before six weeks you more than likely won’t have a scan before then.
-This ultrasound will be a pelvic ultrasound, meaning the ultrasound probe will be inserted into the vagina to scan your uterus and fetus.
+The first ultrasound will be a pelvic ultrasound, meaning the ultrasound probe will be inserted into the vagina to scan your uterus and fetus because it can better detect early pregnancies.

 You will be lying on your back on a stretcher with your feet in stirrups like you do for your yearly checks.
-The baby isn’t large enough yet to view transabdominally so scanning on top of your belly won’t give good pictures.
 Keep in mind that during this scan your baby may not look like a typical baby during this scan.
 These are still early days in your pregnancy and your baby has a lot more growing and forming to do.

 The doctor will be using this ultrasound to confirm that your baby’s measurements support the due date estimated by your last period and also to confirm the number of fetuses in your womb.
 Pregnancies with multiples often require advanced care so it’s good for your doctor to know as early as possible.